elysemontano/elyse-lecture-notes/react/react-state.md

 ```

 And what is happening here?
-- We have an import that gives us the good stuff from mother React
 - We have a function called App
 - We have a return (because every function needs a return)
 - But in React what we return is exactly one item of JSX